dOrgTech/mini-hack-example/README.md

-# dOrg Mini Hack Challenge
+# dOrg Activation Challenge
+> Join dOrg by doing what you're best at!

 [More Information Here](https://docs.dorg.tech/getting-started/activation)